-Property Division Attorneys in San Jose
+San Jose Property Division Attorneys

 Division of Assets in Santa Clara County

 Property division is one of the most contested issues that you will face in your divorce.
-Even if you think you will have an amicable divorce, differences of opinion in how the property will be divided can lead to drawn-out legal battles.
+Even if you think you will have an amicable divorce, differences of opinion on how the property will be divided can lead to drawn-out legal battles.
 It is important to have an attorney by your side to make the process run smoothly and ensure that you are receiving what you are entitled to under California law.

 California is a community property state.
 Being a community property state means that most property acquired during the marriage is divided 50/50 in the event of a divorce.